-The gymnasium was completed January 1, 1904.
-It is a three-story brick structure, 40x80 feet.
+The gymnasium is a three-story brick structure, 40x80 feet.
 The gymnasium proper, thoroughly ventilated and lighted, is on the ground floor and is 40x60 feet, with eighteen-foot ceiling.
-At one end of this room and opening into it is the natatorium, 40x20 feet, including both pool and shower-baths.
+At one end of this room and opening into it is the natatorium, 40x20 feet, including shower baths and pool.
 The second and third stories are occupied as study hall and recitation rooms by the Academy.
 The building is heated throughout by steam, and supplied with hot and cold water.